 In Annex B of the document, consideration is given to hygrometer testing for dampness of concrete, cementitious and calcium sulphate bases.

-In summary, the moisture levels in building’s floors can be managed, but time should be taken in the early stages of a flooring project to fully understand the situation and avoid any potential flooring failures through the presence of moisture and damp.
+In summary, the moisture levels in the building’s floors can be managed, but time should be taken in the early stages of a flooring project to fully understand the situation and avoid any potential flooring failures through the presence of moisture and damp.

 Tremco can offer support and guidance to ensure contractors make the right decisions.